Nearshoring as a Long-Term Strategy

 Nearshore benefits

 Nearshoring offers companies more than cost savings and workforce scalability.
-It can be a source of strategic advantages:
+It can be a source of niche talent and strategic advantages:

 Reduced operational overhead